koxu1996/koxu1996.github.io/GnG-Memo-Mainnet-Upgrade-1.4.3.md

 *  Casper-erc20-js-client  - 0.0.3 or above.
 *  Casper-js-client-helper  - 0.0.3 or above.

-If you have upgraded the relevant software please provide your approval as a comment
+If the user has upgraded the relevant software please provide your approval as a comment(here).